videv93/fyp-fr/README.md

 **2. Analyzing a Local Multi-File Project Directory:**

 Provide the path to the directory containing your `.sol` files.
-AuditAgent will use Slither to analyze the project structure and the `ProjectContextLLMAgent` to understand inter-contract relationships.
+SmartGuard will use Slither to analyze the project structure and the `ProjectContextLLMAgent` to understand inter-contract relationships.

 ```bash
 # Assumes MyProject/ contains ContractA.sol, ContractB.sol, IContract.sol etc.